-Prior to considering the subject matter of this article, a brief explanation of the history of Ethiopian Codes and constitutional development is helpful because it focus attention to the key issues that I would like to raise.
-The Ethiopian legal system constitutes Constitution, international treaties, codified laws and statues, as a primary source of law.
-This essay however, limits its self with codified laws and primary legislation.
+Before considering the subject matter of this article, a brief explanation of the history of Ethiopian Codes and constitutional development is helpful because it focuses attention on the key issues that I would like to raise.
+The Ethiopian legal system constitutes the Constitution, international treaties, codified laws, and statues as a primary source of law.
+This essay, however, limits itself to codified laws and primary legislation.

 During the regime of Emperor Haile Sellasie, particularly between 1957 and 1965, a group of highly complex codes – civil code, Civil Procedure code, Penal Code, Criminal Procedure Code, Commercial Code and Maritime Code – were introduced which gives Ethiopia one of the most modern legal systems in the World.
 Before the introduction of these codes, Ethiopia operated with an informal mixture of legislative/executive and customary laws.
 Penal, Civil, Commercial and Maritime Codes were modeled on Continental European Law and the remaining two Procedure Codes were based on British-Indian Common Law Models.
 The introduction of these codes and Ethiopia’s herculean effort towards modernization was described as unique for its ‘eclecticism’ and categorized the country as ‘mixed legal system’.